 The main goal of the project is to increase the frequency of knowledge and technology transfers from ESA space programs to industry, but also from companies or universities working in space technology to other industrial areas outside the space sector.
 Technology transfer can also convey from a Czech entity to ESA.

-TC CAS also cooperates with the Ministry of Transport CR and with the technology incubator ESA BIC.
-TC CAS actively addresses promising projects and provides them with advice in the presentation of ESA BIC project plans.
+TC Prague also cooperates with the Ministry of Transport CR and with the technology incubator ESA BIC.
+TC Prague actively addresses promising projects and provides them with advice in the presentation of ESA BIC project plans.

 For more information contact:

 Aneta Jarmoliková, email@example.com, 720 931 307